vtheil/modere-assignment/README.md

 # Vanessa Theil's Modere Assignment

-This asignment uses a Postgres docker container as the SQL database.
+This assignment uses a Postgres docker container as the SQL database.
 The SQL code found in `sql/modere-assignment.sql` has also been tested with MySQL.

 ## Requirements
 | App    | Notes                                                                               | URL                                            |